 New Praxis

-New Praxis in DANM is comprised of “critique” and “practicum.”
+New Praxis in DANM is comprised of “practicum” and "critique"

 New Praxis–Year One

-Electronic and Programming requirements—First-year students also take basic courses in electronics and programming.
-Students with prior experience in programming and/or electronics should discuss their background with the instructor and their adviser to determine if the course is needed or if an alternative course should be taken to fulfill this credit requirement.
+Note: Students with prior experience in programming and/or electronics should discuss their background with the instructor and their advisor to determine if the course is needed or if an alternative course should be taken to fulfill this credit requirement.
 Students seeking an alternative means to fulfill this requirement may choose to:

 Critique—This area of Praxis is designed to allow students to present their own work and review the work of their fellow students as a means of engaging in critical dialogue necessary to pursue their own individual goals as digital media artists.
 First-year students are required to present work-in-progress based on the projects developed in the project design course in both individual studio and group critiques, and participate in group critique discussion.

-During the spring quarter first-year students identify and engage a thesis committee under the supervision of the program director.
+During the spring quarter first-year students identify and form a thesis committee under the supervision of the program director.

 New Praxis–Year Two